APEBOLT123/Silver-Track-Auto-Clicker/README.md

  pip install pynput pyfiglet

+ And your done!

 # How it works,

- 1. Install The Python Script ( Silver Track.py)
+ 1. Install The Python Script (Silver Track.py)

  2. Install the runner batch file (runner.bat)